rule

 Text 21

+Thus being convinced, oh King, the Haryas'vas were of the same opinion.
+Circumambulating him [Nârada] they left to tread the path of no return [see also B.G.
+8: 16].

 Thus being convinced, o King, were the Haryas'vas all of the same opinion; circumambulating him [Nârada] they left to tread the path of no return [see also B.G.
 8: 16].

-Thus being convinced, o King, were the Haryas'vas all of the same opinion; circumambulating him [Nârada] they left treading the path of no return [see also B.G.
-8:16].
 (Vedabase)

 Text 22